worldbank/wb-reproducible-research-repository/guidance/virtual_reproducibility_verification_protocol.md

 2. **Generate Dataset Hashes (Before Running the Code)**
    - Use the official [hashing tool](https://github.com/worldbank/wb-reproducible-research-repository/tree/main/resources/generate_hash) provided by the reproducibility team.
-   - To run the tool, authors must have R and RStudio installed on their computer.
+   - To run the tool, authors must have R installed on their computer.
    - Authors can either:
      - Clone the GitHub repository [here](https://github.com/worldbank/wb-reproducible-research-repository/tree/main), or
      - Download the `generate_hash.zip` file directly from the GitHub page.